Energy Transparency Index of Ukraine

-- a final product providing a comprehensive assessment of the information disclosure of the energy sector and its components and diagnosing gaps;
+- a final product providing a comprehensive assessment of the information disclosure in the energy sector and its components and diagnosing gaps;

-- a universal tool enabling an in-depth analysis with a breakdown into categories, criteria, and specific markets, as well as tracking changes – both in time and in comparison with other countries.
+- a universal tool enabling an in-depth analysis with a breakdown into categories, markets, and specific indicators, as well as tracking changes both in time and in comparison with other countries.

 The Index’s ultimate beneficiaries are the consumers, as their awareness improves the possibility of protecting their rights and helps rationalize economic behavior in the market.
 More transparent and competitive energy markets will promote the improvement of services for consumers and fair pricing.
 A strong interest in the Index exists among companies and potential investors seeking an open, competitive environment, a better relationship with the government and communities, and reducing business risks.
 The Index will help public authorities responsible for information disclosure to improve their transparency and respective regulations.
 Foreign partners will be able to better understand the energy policy and markets of Ukraine.

 The Index includes 200+ indicators and is based on specific regulatory requirements and best global practices of information disclosure.